-The FDA approved a new oral GLP-1 this month called Foundayo, and for the first time in years there's something genuinely different to offer patients who won't do injections.
+The FDA approved a new oral GLP-1 this month, Foundayo, and for the first time in a while there's genuinely something different to offer patients who won't do injections.

 Not better across the board.
-Different.
-The distinction matters.
-Orforglipron, the active ingredient, is a non-peptide GLP-1 receptor agonist, which means it doesn't need the same narrow absorption window as oral semaglutide.
-You can take it with food, without food, at whatever time fits your day.
-For a specific group of patients, that removes the main obstacle that was keeping them from starting.
-For everyone else, the medications that already exist are still producing stronger results.
-Worth saying upfront, because the approval news tends to generate more enthusiasm than that nuance supports.
+Different, and that distinction matters.
+Orforglipron, the active ingredient, is a non peptide GLP-1 receptor agonist, meaning it doesn't need the same narrow absorption window oral semaglutide requires.
+You can take it with food, without food, whenever fits your day.
+For a specific group of patients, that removes the main thing that was keeping them from starting.
+For everyone else, the medications that already exist still produce stronger results.
+Worth saying early, because approval announcements tend to get more enthusiasm than that nuance supports.

-I should also note: we're weeks into prescribing this outside a trial.
-The ATTAIN-1 trial ran 36 weeks in a controlled setting.
-What I'll see in my office over the next year, how insurance covers it, how adherence actually holds up outside a trial, whether the side effect profile in practice looks like the published data, is still an open question.
-What follows is what the data says.
-Reality catches up later.
+Worth noting: we're only weeks into prescribing this outside of a trial setting.
+ATTAIN-1 ran 36 weeks in a controlled environment.
+What I'll actually see in my clinic over the next year, how insurance handles it, whether adherence holds outside a trial, whether the real world side effect profile tracks the published data, those are still open questions.
+What follows is what the evidence says.
+Reality catches up to the data over time.

 What Foundayo Brings to the Table

 In ATTAIN-1, patients lost an average of 12.4% of body weight over 36 weeks, compared to 2.0% in the placebo group.
-The published results describe "a mean percentage change in body weight of โˆ’12.4% at week 36 in the orforglipron group."
-That's a real number.
+The published results quote "a mean percentage change in body weight of −12.4% at week 36 in the orforglipron group."
+That's a real result.
 Not the strongest in the class, but for a pill with no food restrictions, it's enough to matter clinically.

 Oral Wegovy delivers around 15% average weight loss, meaningfully higher.
-The tradeoff is a strict empty-stomach requirement every morning, a constraint that works fine for some patients and derails others within the first few months.
-For patients who tried oral semaglutide and couldn't maintain the routine, or who have irregular schedules, or who travel constantly, Foundayo removes a real barrier.
-For patients considering injections, tirzepatide is still the strongest approved option by a margin that's hard to argue around.
+The tradeoff is a strict empty stomach requirement every morning, which works fine for some patients and quietly derails others within the first few months.
+For patients who tried oral semaglutide and couldn't stick with that routine, or who have irregular schedules, or who travel a lot, Foundayo removes a genuine barrier.
+For anyone still considering injections, tirzepatide remains the strongest approved option by a margin that's hard to argue around.

 The Waiting Problem

-Every time something new gets approved or makes headlines, the same thing happens.
-Patients who have been on the fence decide to keep sitting, figuring something even better is around the corner.
+Every time something new gets approved or makes news, the same pattern plays out.
+Patients who've been on the fence decide to keep waiting, figuring something better is just around the corner.
 Sometimes they're right.
-Usually they're not, and the waiting has costs that don't show up in a press release.
+More often they're not, and the waiting has real costs that don't show up in any press release.

-This year that version of the story involves retatrutide.
-The Phase 3 data is showing average weight loss around 24%, which is higher than anything currently approved.
-Some patients have decided to wait for the FDA decision, estimated around 2027.
-A few months into that wait, for some of them, metabolic markers are quietly moving in the wrong direction.
+This year the thing people are waiting for is retatrutide.
+Phase 3 TRIUMPH-4 data showed 28.7% average weight loss, higher than anything currently approved.
+Some patients have told me they're holding out for the FDA decision, which is estimated around 2027.
+A few months into that wait, for some of them, metabolic markers are already moving in the wrong direction.
 The drug they're waiting for won't undo that.

-Start with what exists and what fits your life.
+Start with what exists and what actually fits your life.
 Adjust when better options arrive.
-That's how this works.
+That's really how this works.

 What's Coming, and What's Worth Watching

 Retatrutide (Eli Lilly) is the most interesting candidate in development, by a significant distance.
-It's a triple agonist, GLP-1, GIP, and glucagon receptors simultaneously, and Phase 3 results in the 24% range would extend the efficacy ceiling well beyond what tirzepatide delivers today.
+It's a triple agonist, GLP-1, GIP, and glucagon receptors simultaneously, and Phase 3 TRIUMPH-4 data showing 28.7% weight loss extends the efficacy ceiling well beyond what tirzepatide delivers today.
 Eli Lilly describes it as targeting "three distinct hormonal pathways involved in energy intake and expenditure."
 FDA timeline is estimated around 2027, though that date can and usually does move.
 If the results hold through review, this is the drug that changes the conversation.

 Amycretin (Novo Nordisk) is a GLP-1 and amylin combination being developed as both an injection and a pill.
 Phase 3 trials started in early 2026.
 The oral version is the development worth watching, if the formulation delivers competitive results without the food restrictions of oral semaglutide, that's meaningful.
 Timeline is probably 2028-2029 at earliest.